igodlab/igodlab-site/content/learning/probml/03-statistics.md

 #### 3.5.3.3 Learning invariant priors
 - When we have knowledge about the kind of invariance we want our model to satisfy we can encode this in our prior
-    - this can rarely be solved analytically [[Rob07](https://link.springer.com/book/10.1007/0-387-71599-1?ref=https://githubhelp.com), Ch.9]
+    - this can rarely be solved analytically ( @robert2007bayesian, Ch.9)
-    - otherwise this is obtained computationally solving *variational optimization problems*
+    - otherwise this is obtained computationally solving variational optimization problems @pmlrnalisnick18a

 ### 3.5.4 Reference priors
 - The basic idea of a **reference prior** is a way to obtain uninformative priors using the prior that is the most dissimilar to all possible posteriors